tamzi/escrow/README.md

 4. Buyer accepts merchandise - The Buyer has a set number of days to inspect the merchandise and the option to accept or reject it.
 The Buyer accepts the merchandise
 5. ESP pays the Seller - the ESP releases funds to the Seller from the Escrow Account.
 6. Transaction is complete - safely and securely!

+# Motivation
+I have fallen prey, and many of my friends have fallen victim to numerous online purchase scamms amnd also receiving low quality goods from rogue people.
+The reeerse for buyers is also true.
+I set out to solve this problem by looking at ways in which i could solve the challenge of payments receipts from online purchases.
+I encountered alibaba who were using this system and thought, what if i could empower all the developers seeking to build out ecommerce websites where goods and money exchange hands and no trust/ knowing people exists from before:
+  1. I mean i do not know the guy who i am purchasing goods from in person.
+  2. They are not physically located at a place i can go and pay money and collect it.